mpmccode/mpmc_testing/README.md

 If you're writing tests for MPMC, you should know what these are.
 Nonetheless, you can look at examples in `sample_configs/`  contained in the main `mpmc` directory if you want some inspiration.

 ### Running tests
-At the moment, the test runner expects the mpmc_testing directory to be inside the main `mpmc` directory, with the `mpmc` executable itself being in `mpmc/build/`
+The test runner expects the mpmc_testing directory to be inside the main `mpmc` directory, with the `mpmc` executable itself being in `mpmc/build/`.

+`mpmc` must be compiled for `Release` before running the tests.
+Just run `bash compile.sh` from the MPMC directory root to accomplish this.